e-desouza/multi-arch-devops/README.md

 ## Application

-We picked a simple app, that provides some interactivity in terms of its output across code changes.
-We will be using a [Go app](https://github.com/common-nighthawk/go-figure) that prints ASCII art from text.
+We will be using a simple hello-world Go web-server, that provides some interactivity in terms of its output across code changes.
+We will be using a [Go app](https://github.com/e-desouza/go-hello-world) that prints `Hello, World!` on http://localhost:8080 .
+This will also be a good test for Routing in OpenShift.

 ## Putting it all together